How to Create a Crochet Rainbow Bookmark

 Cut a 10 cm length of each colour and attach to the bottom of the bookmark to its corresponding colour.

-To make tassels, hold length of yarn in the centre, insert hook from front to back, hook around the centre of the yarn length, pull through so you have a loop on the hook and then bring the tails of the length of yarn from the back, under the ring and through the loop, pull to secure.
+To make tassels, hold the length of yarn in the centre, insert the hook from front to back, hook around the centre of the yarn length, pull through so you have a loop on the hook and then bring the tails of the length of yarn from the back, under the ring, and through the loop, pulling to secure.